Midburn/burner-games/README.md

 # The Burner Games

-Burner games is a simple API based trivia game develop by the midburn.org organization volunteers as an educational step for the Midburn organization ticketing system.
-While playing the game, the participates will be questioned about Burning Man 10 principeles which are the main guidance of the Midburn Organization.
+Burner games is a simple trivia game developed by the midburn.org organization volunteers as an educational step for the [Midburn organization](http://midburn.org) ticketing system.
+While playing the game, the participants will be questioned about [Midburn 10 principeles](http://midburn.org/en-ten-principles/) which are the primary guidance of the Midburn Organization.

-To read more about Midburn organization, see: http://midburn.org

-Main Goal: Educate the Midburn events participants about the 10 participates, the event's vibe, participates' expected behavior in a simple, fun & humoristic way.
+Main Goal: Educate the Midburn events participants about the 10 principles, the events' vibe and explain the participants' behavior in a simple, fun & humoristic way.

 ## Product: Games Rules

-1. Each midburn profile will have to pass the trivia before purchasing a midburn event ticket or while transferring the ticket to a different profile (with the exception of manual admin intervention).
+1. Each midburn profile will have to pass the game before purchasing a midburn event ticket or while transferring the ticket to a different profile (with the exception of manual admin intervention).
-1. Participants will be presented with 10 questions.
+1. Participants will be presented with 10 random questions.
-1. The questions will be in different levels.
+1. The questions will be in different difficulty levels.
 The initial 3 questions will be easy questions.
 1. Questions are skippable.
 1. While playing, wrong answers will show the participant the correct answer and will move forward.
 1. While playing, a link on the user interface will refer to midburn.org website for additional reading.